gonzalo-cordova-pou/MLADHD/docs/related_work.md

 15. :white_check_mark: Reeves, Byron, et al. "Screenomics: A framework to capture and analyze personal life experiences and the ways that technology shapes them."
 Human–Computer Interaction 36.2 (2021): 150-201.
 16. Abdali, Sara, et al. "Identifying Misinformation from Website Screenshots."
 Proceedings of the International AAAI Conference on Web and Social Media.
 Vol. 15.
 2021.
 17. Cockburn, A., & McKenzie, B. (2001).
 What do web users do?
 An empirical analysis of web use.
 International Journal of Human-Computer Studies, 54(6), 903–922. doi:10.1006/ijhc.2001.0459 [Crossref], [Web of Science ®], [Google Scholar]
-18. Culjak, I., Abram, D., Pribanic, T., Dzapo, H., & Cifrek, M. (2012, May).
+18. :mag_right: Culjak, I., Abram, D., Pribanic, T., Dzapo, H., & Cifrek, M. (2012, May).
 A brief introduction to OpenCV.
 MIPRO, 2012 Proceedings of the 35th international convention, Opatija, Croatia, 2012 (pp. 1725–1730).
 IEEE.
 [Google Scholar]
 19. Dingler, T., Agroudy, P. E., Matheis, G., & Schmidt, A. (2016, February).
 Reading-based screenshot summaries for supporting awareness of desktop activities.
 In Proceedings of the 7th Augmented Human International Conference 2016 (pp. 27).
 New York, NY: ACM.
 [Crossref], [Google Scholar]
 20. Do, T. M. T., & Gatica-Perez, D. (2014).
 The places of our lives: Visiting patterns and automatic labeling from longitudinal smartphone data.
 IEEE Transactions on Mobile Computing, 13(3), 638–648. doi:10.1109/TMC.2013.19 [Crossref], [Web of Science ®], [Google Scholar]
 21. Hembrooke, H., & Gay, G. (2003).
 The laptop and the lecture: The effects of multitasking in learning environments.
 Journal of Computing in Higher Education, 15(1), 46–64. doi:10.1007/BF02940852 [Crossref], [Google Scholar]
 22. Kumar, R., & Tomkins, A. (2010, April).
 A characterization of online browsing behavior.
 In Proceedings of the 19th international conference on World Wide Web, Raleigh, NC (pp. 561–570).
 New York, NY: ACM.
 [Crossref], [Google Scholar]
 23. Ophir, E., Nass, C., & Wagner, A. D. (2009).
 Cognitive control in media multitaskers.
 Proceedings of the National Academy of Sciences, 106(37), 15583–15587. doi:10.1073/pnas.0903620106 [Crossref], [PubMed], [Web of Science ®], [Google Scholar]
-24. Otsu, N. (1979).
+24. :mag_right: Otsu, N. (1979).
 A threshold selection method from gray-level histograms,”.
 IEEE Trans.
 Systems, Man, and Cybernetics, 9(1), 62–66. doi:10.1109/TSMC.1979.4310076 [Crossref], [Web of Science ®], [Google Scholar]
-25. Smith, R. (2007, September).
+25. :mag_right: Smith, R. (2007, September).
 An overview of the Tesseract OCR engine.
 Proceedings of the ninth international conference on document analysis and recognition, Parana, Brazil (Vol. 2, pp. 629–633).
 IEEE.
 [Crossref], [Google Scholar]
 26. Szegedy, C., Liu, W., Jia, Y., Sermanet, P., Reed, S., Anguelov, D., … Rabinovich, A. (2015).
 Going deeper with convolutions.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, Boston, MA (pp. 1–9).
 IEEE.
 [Crossref], [Google Scholar]
 27. Talukder, K. H., & Mallick, T. (2014).
 Connected component based approach for text extraction from color image.
 In Proceedings of the 17th IEEE International Conference on Computer and Information Technology, Helsinki, Finland (pp. 204–209).
 IEEE.
 [Crossref], [Google Scholar]
 28. Tossell, C., Kortum, P., Rahmati, A., Shepard, C., & Zhong, L. (2012, May).
 Characterizing web use on smartphones.
 In Proceedings of the SIGCHI conference on human factors in computing systems, Austin, TX (pp. 2769–2778).
 ACM.
 [Crossref], [Google Scholar]